lipemat/phpstan-wordpress/Readme.md

 Example `wp-content/plugins/core/vendor/lipemat/phpstan-wordpress/stubs/cmb2/cmb2-3.10.php`

-## Included Custom Rules
+## Optional Included Rules

 As we move toward a world where we use composition over inheritance, we need to be more strict about how we write our code.
-The strict rules by no means get us all the way there, but they are a step in the right direction and viable for a WordPress project.
+These optional rules don not get us all the way there, but they are a step in the right direction while still being viable for a WordPress project.

 Enable in your `phpstan.neon` or `phpstan.neon.dist` like so: